gehsekky/shibalbot/README.md

     [commands]
     prefix: !

+Then just run "python shibalbot.py" in the same directory that contains the file and you should be up and running.

 ###TODO
 * make a plugin system (nothing complicated, just a way to add more functions without hardcoding a bunch of stuff)